-⚠️ The "Baseline Mycrosoft Dynamics and Google Sheets" initiative is being integrated with this new reference implementation as a result of the
+⚠️ The "Baseline Microsoft Dynamics and Google Sheets" initiative is being integrated with this new reference implementation as a result of the

 George Spasov (Limechain), Vlad Ivanov (Limechain), Kyle Thomas (Provide)

 May 21, 2020